gbrueckl/Databricks.API.PowerShell/README.md

 Databricks on AWS - https://docs.databricks.com/api/latest/index.html

+# Release History
+### v1.1.1.0:
+- Added new cmdlet Add-DatabricksClusterLocalLibrary to add a local library (.jar, .whl, ...) to a cluster with a single command
+### v1.0.0.0:
+- Added Azure Active Directory (AAD) Authentication for Service Principals and Users

 # Setup and Installation
 The easiest way to install the PowerShell module is to use the PowerShell built-in Install-Module cmdlet:
 ```powershell